zihaozou/543final_project/README.md

 # RUN：
-    TO run training, change the image path under conf/config.yaml
+To run training, change the image path under conf/config.yaml

 To run prediction, change the model path and image path in the conf/predict_config.ymal

+Detail config information is in the config file under conf.